keep-network/keep-ecdsa/solidity/README.md

 ### keep-core contracts

-This project depends on contracts migrated by `keep-core` project and expects it's migration artifacts to be provided in `build/contracts` directory.
+This project depends on contracts migrated by `keep-core` project and expects its migration artifacts to be provided in `build/contracts` directory.
-The contracts can be fetched from Google Cloud Bucker (for CI) or copied over from local source (for development) after running migrations in `keep-core` project.
+The contracts can be fetched from Google Cloud Bucket (for CI) or copied over from local source (for development) after running migrations in `keep-core` project.

 To copy required artifacts from `keep-core` project execute command: